-Migrating from a monolithic system to microservices is an epic journey.
-Those who embark on this journey have aspirations such as increasing the scale of operation, accelerating change pace, and escaping the high cost of change.
+Migrating from a monolithic architecture to microservices is an epic journey.
+Those who embark on this journey have aspirations such as increasing the scale of operation, accelerating change pace and escaping the high cost of change.
 They want to increase their number of teams, allowing them to deliver value in parallel and independently of each other.
 Companies want to experiment with their core capabilities rapidly and deliver value faster.
 They also want to escape the high costs of changing their existing monolithic systems.

 Tools are Only Enablers

 Teams stepping onto the right path still need to master using DevOps and CI/CD pipeline to democratize their development.
 Microservices enable scaling for DevOps team.
 DevOps enables development and deployment of Microservices application without any interference.
 It eliminates bottlenecks that were prevalent with the traditional approach.